mlares/hearsay/doc/source/api/usage.rst

 so it will trigger fails in the testing process.
 The fields are organized in three categories:

-- experiment
+:experiment:
    for the experiment ID.
 Each time a new ID is used, it will generate a new directory in the ``dir_output`` directory.
-- simu
-- output
+:simu: for simulation parameters
+:output: for the names of directories and files that store simulation
+         results.